bbauska/W3Cx-2of5/README.md

 Doing so will make your flex items a bit more malleable.
 In CSS professional parlance, this is called being "responsive".

-### Do not over constrain your flex items.
-Let the browser work for you.
+<h4>Do not over constrain your flex items.
+Let the browser work for you.</h4>

 This is a follow-on to the previous piece of advice.
 With flexbox you give the browser some general guidelines and allow it to figure it out.